 4:00 pm We will close the day with a margin of daylight remaining when we hit the trailhead.
 Safely back at the cars, we’ll review the day and debrief the decisions we made.
 Debriefs are very helpful for building useful experience quickly!

 8:00 am Meet your guide at the trailhead, ready with weather and avalanche hazard forecasts.
 We’ll review the plan for the day, including a discussion of the day’s avalanche problem, the proposed route up and options for the ascent and descent.
 The guide will facilitate a Trailhead Departure Check/Beacon Check.

 8:30 am We’ll begin the tour, making decisions based on our trip plan, weather forecast and the avalanche advisory for the day.
 Along the way, we’ll make snowpack and weather observations and open discussions on where we should go and how we should travel.
 Your guide will provide insights and foster sound decision making as the group navigates the challenges of the terrain, snowpack and weather.

-3:00 pm We will once again close the program with a margin of daylight remaining when we hit the trailhead and we’ll debrief the day.
-Once we’ve covered the decisions and outcomes of the day, we’ll close the course thoughts on best to move forward with your backcountry progression!
+4:00 pm We will once again close the program with a margin of daylight remaining when we hit the trailhead and we’ll debrief the day.
+Once we’ve covered the decisions and outcomes of the day, we’ll close the course with thoughts on the best ways to move forward with your backcountry progression!

 Backcountry Touring Gear